ysthakur/PHYS121-Notes/Notes/Ch10.typ

 Work is change in total energy:
 $ W = Delta E $

+Work is positive when energy transferred into system and negative when energy transferred out of system

 / Isolated system: No energy transferred into or out of system

 === Law of Conservation of Energy